YoanPtr/MOD-DeepLearning-ImageClassification/README.md

 ![Accuracy vs k (k-NN)](results/knn.png)

 The plot `knn.png` shows the variation of the classification accuracy as a function of the number of neighbors `k`, ranging from 1 to 20.
-As k increases, the accuracy typically stabilizes or decreases after a certain point, depending on the dataset.

 ## Artificial Neural Network